timschott/interview-prep/ds/ml-conceptual.md

   * difference between a predicted value and a true value
 * What is RMSE / RMSD?
   * root mean square error / root mean square deviation
-  * standard deviation of the sum of prediction errors
+  * square root of the sum of prediction errors
   * `√(Σ(ŷi – yi)^2)) / n)`
   * on the same scale as output